kanehekili/VideoCut/README.md

 19.12.2019
 * Added multi audio tracks.
 Support for vc1,vp8 and vp9 codecs.
 Handles AOMediaVideo (av1) on fast cut, but not on transcode.
 * Finalized cutting mpeg2 and h246 codecs.

+10.06.2020
+* Added install script.
+* Introduced a "screen shot"
+* Some internal polishment